4 dead after sheriff’s office helicopter crash in New Mexico

 New Mexico State Police confirmed the crash and the fatalities around 12:15 a.m.
 Sunday.

-Authorities said the four people aboard the helicopter were heading back to Albuquerque after assisting firefighters with a wildfire.

-They didn’t immediately identify the four who died or disclose any details about the crash.
+Authorities didn’t immediately identify the four who died or disclose any details about the crash.

 “There are no known survivors,” sheriff’s spokeswoman Jayme Fuller said in a statement.
 “At this time the investigation into this incident is in its preliminary stages.”

-The FAA and National Transportation Safety Board will be investigating.
+The FAA and National Transportation Safety Board will be investigating the cause of the crash.

-Authorities said the Metro 2 helicopter’s last recorded position was 2:32 p.m.
-Saturday near Las Vegas.

-Bernalillo County Commissioner Charlene Pyskoty posted on social media that she was “absolutely devastated” to hear of the fatal crash.
+Aerial video from KOAT-TV showed the wreckage of the helicopter in at least two pieces among some desert shrubs, reported the Albuquerque Journal.

+In the past several days, the Bernalillo County Sheriff’s Office used its Metro 2 helicopter to fight a small fire in the East Mountains near Albuquerque and the Atalaya Fire near Santa Fe, according to Albuquerque TV station KQRE.

 This story has been corrected to show that Las Vegas, New Mexico, is northeast of Albuquerque, not southeast.